Developer Data Framework Additional Terms

 1.1 Developer Data License

-When you utilize an Offering enabled by Developer Data, or when you otherwise provide or make accessible Developer Data to Unity, you acknowledge and accept the processing of Developer Data by Unity and you hereby grant the right and license to Unity and its designees to use the Developer Data to provide, develop, and improve (unless otherwise limited via explicit reference to this license grant in any applicable Additional Terms or Documentation) the applicable Offerings and otherwise use the Developer Data as instructed by you.
+When you utilize an Offering enabled by Developer Data, or when you otherwise provide or make accessible Developer Data to Unity, you acknowledge and accept the processing of Developer Data by Unity and you hereby grant the right and license to Unity and its designees to use the Developer Data to provide, develop, and improve (unless otherwise limited via explicit reference to this license grant in any applicable Additional Terms or Documentation) the applicable Offerings and otherwise use the Developer Data as directed by you through your Developer Data Settings.
 The foregoing right and license is exclusive, non-transferable (except in accordance with the “Assignment” section set forth in the Terms), worldwide, royalty-free and fully paid-up.

 1.2 Developer Data Compliance